macbuse/Phylogenesis/README.md

 ## Remarks

+This is the first time I have used Sverchok and it's very convenient for prototyping.

 I wrote face_gen.py as a scriptnode essentially to understand the [script interface](http://sverchok.readthedocs.io/en/latest/nodes/generators_extended/script3.html).
-There is more than one way of adding a scriptnode and I must admit, from the doc, I  don't really see what the developer wants
+There is more than one way of adding a scriptnode and I must admit, from the doc, I  don't really see what the developer wants.

 ## Sample output